 Prosecutors usually start with the most serious charge possible, pile on multiple counts from one event, and add enhancements for weapons, injuries, or protected victims.

 Understanding their strategy makes a major difference.
-Our Du Quoin, IL violent crimes defense team includes two former prosecutors.
-That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.
+Our violent crimes defense team in Du Quoin, IL includes former prosecutors who know how the state builds cases.
+This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.

 How a Violent Crimes Lawyer in Du Quoin, IL Builds Your Defense